 The Program is within the Section of Gastroenterology, Hepatology and Nutrition in the Department of Pediatrics at the CU SOM.
 Clinical training takes place at the Children's Hospital Colorado, conveniently located adjacent to the SOM, and our research training occurs throughout our world-class facilities within Anschutz Medical Campus.

-The Program Director is Dr. Cara L. Mack, Professor of Pediatrics and Dr. Marisa Stahl, Assistant Professor of Pediatrics is the Associate Program Director.
+The Program Director is Dr. Dania Brigham, Assistant Professor of Pediatrics and Dr. Marisa Stahl, Assistant Professor of Pediatrics is the Associate Program Director.
 The Program has been continuously fully accredited in Pediatric Gastroenterology by the Residency Review Committee of ACGME since the specialty was first recognized by ACGME in December 1994 and is accredited through 2021 as part of the New Accreditation System (NAS).
 To better meet the needs of applicants, our pediatric gastroenterology fellowship training program participates in the National Resident Match Program (NRMP) and the Electronic Residency Application Service ( ERAS) program for fellowship applicants.

 The overall goal of our T32 research training program is to provide a diverse group of post-doctoral trainees with an exceptional supervised training and mentoring experience, to allow them to develop or enhance their research skills, knowledge and grantsmanship in preparation for a successful pediatric gastroenterology/ hepatology-related research career.